-Rosa Mexicano might cost a little more than your local Mexican restaurant, with lunch entrees hovering around $13 apiece, however the food is to die for.
+Rosa Mexicano might cost a little more than your local Mexican restaurant, with lunch entrees hovering around $13 apiece, however, the food is to die for.

 They welcomed me with open arms, and we talked about the postcard contest they've got running and South Africa, among other saucy things.

 I forgot what I did Friday night, but I assure you it was awesome.

 For stupid foreign TV rights and money reasons, this very important match was only available by pay-per-view, so options for viewing it were limited.

-It was packed on both floors with shoulder to shoulder drunk dudes.
-It was insanely hot, and smelled of B.O. and bad beer breath, but the match was awesome, and the USA cinched a 1st round appearance in the 2010 World Cup in South Africa.
+It was insanely hot and smelled of B.O. and bad beer breath, but the match was awesome, and the USA clinched a 1st round appearance in the 2010 World Cup in South Africa.

-After the match, we had a beer at a bar across the street with a friend of my friend, and grabbed a taxi to a speak-easyish bar called The Randolph in Little Italy.
+After the match, we had a beer at a bar across the street with a friend of my friend and grabbed a taxi to a speak-easyish bar called The Randolph in Little Italy.

-Home Sweet Home was busy, and stocked with a wide arrange of stuffed fowl.
+Home Sweet Home was busy and stocked with a wide arrange of stuffed fowl.

 In the early morning hours, the dance floor filled with New Yorkers getting their (drunken) groove on, I wondered whether the bartenders named the stuffed geese.